-Cara is currently an ACLS African Humanities Programme Postdoctoral Fellow at the University of Cape Town.
+Cara is the founder of the Betwixt concert series with cellist Nicola du Toit.
 She sits on the executive committee for the South African Society for Research in Music and is the International Council for Traditional Music country liaison office for the kingdom of eSwatini.
 She is based between Johannesburg and Mbabane.

 Photo credit : Pierre Burger, James Drew (Daylight Music)